Supplementary data: Nova Scotia

 Caveats/limitations:

-- Hospital deaths include deaths occurring in acute care and community care hospital units (excluding Palliative Care Units located within the same facility)
+- “In hospital” includes acute care and community care hospital units (excluding Palliative Care Units located within the same facility)